Powell Family Cooking

 About Canned Salmon and Bones

-1. Nutritional Benefits: The soft bones in canned salmon are rich in calcium, enhancing the nutritional value of your patties.
+1. Benefits: The soft bones in canned salmon are rich in calcium.

-2. Texture and Taste: These bones blend into the mixture and are usually unnoticeable once cooked.
+2. Texture and Taste: These bones are softened and blend into the mixture.
+They are usually unnoticeable once cooked.

 3. Removing Bones: Remove larger bones by flaking the salmon with a fork before mixing.

-4. Safety: The smaller bones in canned salmon are soft and safe to eat.
-They provide nutrients without posing a choking hazard, but if you are serving the patties to small children or elderly with chewing difficulties, you may prefer to remove them for added safety.
+4. Safety: If you are serving the patties to small children or elderly with chewing difficulties, remove all bones for added safety.

 Substitutions & Variations